ThePatches/DynSchema/ReadMe.md

 1. Go to http://localhost:5000/ and add a new schema
 1. Browse to http://localhost:5000/new/<schema_name> and fill out the form
 1. Click the _Add Entry_ Button on the Entry adding page
-1. Check the mongo database for the added item
+1. Click the "Go To Objects" Link at the bottom of the page
+1. Click on one of the created object links on the "Objects" Page

 Note: I am going to flesh out the back half (which is loading the records based on the associated schema, but more on that later)